Kathleen Falk: Statewide office races

 In 2002, she unsuccessfully ran for Governor, losing the Democratic primary to Jim Doyle.
 Falk was Wisconsin's first woman candidate for governor from a major political party.

-In 2006, Falk challenged and defeated Wisconsin's Attorney General in a Democratic primary election.
+In 2006, Falk challenged and defeated Peg Lautenschlager in a Democratic primary for Wisconsin Attorney General.
 She went on to lose the general election race by fewer than 9,000 votes out of more than 2.1 million cast.
 Falk was a contender to challenge Wisconsin Governor Scott Walker in his recall attempt.
-She announced her candidacy on January 18, 2012, but lost in the Democratic gubernatorial primary to Tom Barrett.
+She announced her candidacy on January 18, 2012, but lost in the Democratic gubernatorial primary to Milwaukee mayor Tom Barrett.

 Later career

-Falk stepped down as county executive in April 2010, citing an interest in contributing to public policy in a new way.
+In October 2010, Falk announced that she would step down midway through her fourth term as county executive in April 2011, citing an interest in contributing to public policy in a new way.
+She formally resigned at 8 am on December 21, 2010, in order to trigger a special election.
+Dane County Board of Supervisors chair Scott McDonell became acting County Executive, and appointed Jamie Kuhn to serve as the Interim County Executive starting January 7, 2011, after confirmation by the full board, to serve until the special election.
+Joe Parisi won the election on April 5, 2011, and on April 19 succeeded her as Dane County Executive.
 Her tenure as county executive was the longest in the office's history.

-U.S. Department of Health & Human Services (2013-2017)
+U.S. Department of Health & Human Services (2013–2017)

 In September 2013, U.S. Department of Health and Human Services Secretary Kathleen Sebelius appointed Falk to serve as DHHS's Region V Director.
 Region V encompasses a six-state area that includes Indiana, Illinois, Michigan, Minnesota, Ohio and Wisconsin.